pynki/runsh/README.md

 to run the test script.

+There is only one value in the config file that needs to be present:

+`EXEC_SCRIPT="../runsh_testScript/test.sh`

+All other values that may be specified in other script-conig files provided by the pynki github account are script specific.

 # Remarks

 This is work in progress.
 There might be bugs, unhandled corner cases or plain stupid code in the scripts.
 It works for me, in the cases i use it.
 If you need something changed: open an issue or fork the code.
 I am happy about pull requests.